feature-hub/feature-hub/README.md

 #### Feature App ID

-A Feature App definition must declare a unique consumer `id`.
+A Feature App definition must declare an ID.
 It is recommended to use namespaces for the Feature App ID to avoid naming conflicts, e.g.:

 ```js
 const id = 'acme:my-feature-app';